Lindsey Buckingham Christine McVie: Recording and composition

-In the album's early stages, McVie sent Buckingham some demos to work on.
-McVie contributed lyrics and helped Buckingham develop his own compositions.
+During the album's early stages, McVie sent Buckingham raw demos to work on remotely.
+McVie also helped Buckingham develop his own compositions.
 "She would write lyrics and maybe paraphrase the melody — and come up with something far better than what I would have done if I'd taken it down the road myself."
 Two of those songs, "Red Sun" and "Too Far Gone", started off in this fashion.
+The lyrics to "Red Sun" were inspired by a trip McVie took to Africa, during which she wrote the words "When the red sun kisses the sea" on a beach.
+McVie then combined these lyrics with a chord progression and melody that Buckingham created.